CBI Due Diligence Process for Second Citizenship 2026

 Criminal Convictions

 Any criminal conviction in any jurisdiction, including spent convictions in some cases, may cause rejection.
 Programs differ in their treatment of minor versus serious offenses.
-Some programs explicitly exclude applicants with convictions relating to fraud, money laundering, narcotics, or violent crime at any point in their history.
+Some programs explicitly exclude applicants with convictions relating to fraud, money laundering, narcotics, or violent crime.

 International Sanctions Listings